atheeq2003/atheeq2003/README.md

-# Hi I'm Atheeq 👋
+<h1 align="center">Hi I'm Atheeq 👋</h1>

+---

 🧠 I’m interested in full stack development, Deep Learning, AI Engineering, and real-time intelligent systems.
 🔍 I’ve worked on CNNs, U-Nets, optimization algorithms (like Parrot Optimizer), and cool stuff like Sudoku visualizers.
 🛠️ I love building efficient systems—be it in the browser or on the terminal.
 💡 I'm also into problem-solving and DSA (Data Structures & Algorithms), always sharpening the blade.
-📈 My projects reflect my obsession with performance, precision, and clean design.
+📈 My work reflects my obsession with performance, precision, and clean design.

 📫 How to reach me **atheeq.techie03@gmail.com**